 1. Evaluation and Planning

-Your dentist or oral surgeon will conduct a thorough examination, often using advanced imaging technology, to identify the exact area and volume of bone loss.
-This assessment guides the choice of graft material and planning for optimal results.
+Your dentist or oral surgeon will first do a thorough examination, typically using cutting-edge imaging technology to find the exact location and amount of bone loss.
+This assessment is very important since it helps choose the optimal graft material and make a plan for getting the best results.

 2. Anesthesia